For tutorials on how to use the new Gutenberg content editor, go here:

 (Plain Text On/Off Mode)

-Refer to the “Tips” section below for more tips about using this feature.
+Refer to the “Tips” section in the next section of this tutorial for more tips on using this functionality.

 26. Remove formatting.
-If you find unnecessary formatting codes in your content (or if your content isn’t displaying as you intended after publishing), then select all text and click this button to clear all page formatting.
+If you detect unnecessary formatting codes in your text (or if your content isn’t displaying as you expected after your post or page has been published), then select all text and click this button to clear all page formatting.

-28. Decrease Indent – Clicking this button removes text indentation and returns text to left alignment on the page.
+28. Decrease Indent – Clicking this button removes indented text.

 30. Undo.
 Click this button to undo your previous actions.
-This is useful if you have accidentally deleted text or formatted content incorrectly and you would like to backtrack.
+Click this if you accidentally delete content, or format content incorrectly and need to revert to a previous state.

 31. Redo.
-Click this button to redo any changes or deletions that you have made.
+Clicking this button reinstates any changes or deletions that you have made.

 32. Keyboard Shortcuts.
-Click this button to bring up the Keyboard Shortcuts feature.
-This is covered in more detail in the Tips section below.
+Click this button to see the Keyboard Shortcuts screen.
+This is covered in more detail in the Tips section further below.

-(Plugins can add extra buttons to your WordPress content editor)
+(Plugins can add extra buttons to your menu toolbar)

 Underline And Justify Buttons Removed From The Editor In WordPress 4.7